point516/cs_bot/README.md

-# software for predicting the outcomes of CS:GO matches
+# Software for predicting the outcomes of CS:GO matches